athenarc/experimental-analysis-of-value-linking/README.md

 ---
+## Value Reference Detection with LLM

+In order to run value reference detection locally with an LLM, you would typically need to configure Ollama.
+However, this repository already includes a precomputed file (stored in the `assets` directory) containing value references for each NLQ, generated using **Llama:3.1 70B**.
+Consequently, you do **not** need to perform any LLM inference when running the experiments.
+A dedicated class has been implemented and is utilized by the scripts to automatically handle the stored value references.

 ## Running the Experiments

 This repository includes several scripts to run the experiments described in the paper.
 Use the following commands to execute each experiment: